buzzobuono/llama-supercazzola/README.md

 ### License:

-This project is released under the [GPL-3.0] license.
+This project is released under the [MIT License] license.
 Refer to the LICENSE file for more information.